River Arun: Improvements

-The next Act to affect the river was obtained by a group of local men in 1785.
-Under the Act, the proprietors were empowered to make the river navigable for 30-ton barges up to Newbridge.
+The next act, the Arun, Sussex Navigation Act 1785 (25 Geo.
+3 c.
+100) to affect the river was obtained by a group of local men in 1785.
+Under the act, the proprietors were empowered to make the river navigable for 30-ton barges up to Newbridge.
 They had no jurisdiction over the river from Arundel to Houghton bridge, and could not charge tolls for use of the river up to Pallingham.
 There were 31 members of the proprietors, who could raise £10,000 by issuing 100 shares worth £100 each.
 Day-to-day oversight of the affairs of the navigation were managed by three proprietors, with a half-yearly meeting of the larger group.
 The purpose of the navigation was to carry coal, chalk and lime upstream, and agricultural produce in the other direction.
 Rather than improve the river channel, the navigation upstream of Pallingham consisted of a separate channel, containing three locks, and an aqueduct which carried the navigation over the river at Orfold.
 The journey below Pallingham was made 3 mi shorter by cutting a new channel between Coldwaltham and Hardham.
 This involved the construction of three more locks and a 375 yd tunnel.
 The Pallingham to Newbridge section opened on 1 August 1787, while the Hardham cut was completed in mid-1790.
 The cost of the work was around £16,000.

 There were two proposals to extend the navigation at this time.
 The first was for a canal to North Chapel, to the north of Petworth, in 1791, and the second was for a canal to Horsham in the following year.
 The route was surveyed by John Rennie, who estimated that it would cost £18,133 to build, but negotiations with the existing proprietors failed, and the scheme was dropped in 1794.
-Meanwhile, a second Act of Parliament was obtained by the harbour commissioners in 1793, as there was serious silting of the estuary.
+Meanwhile, a second act of Parliament, the Littlehampton Harbour Act 1793 (33 Geo.
+3. c.
+100), was obtained by the harbour commissioners, as there was serious silting of the estuary.
 Groynes were constructed and the existing piers were made longer.
 In addition, a towpath was built from the mouth of the river up to Arundel.
-The Act stated that the capital borrowed to finance the harbour under the previous act had been repaid, and that tolls would all be used for maintenance of the harbour and river up to Arundel, once further borrowings had been repaid.
+The act stated that the capital borrowed to finance the harbour under the previous act had been repaid, and that tolls would all be used for maintenance of the harbour and river up to Arundel, once further borrowings had been repaid.
 Because the inhabitants of Arundel had spent £28,300 on the harbour, boats which belonged to the port of Arundel did not have to pay any tolls.
 As a result of the works, the port of Arundel enjoyed its most prosperous period for the next thirty years, with ships of 200 and 300 tons able to reach the town on spring tides.
 Facilities improved, and there were four docks by 1840.